 Residency interview season: One of the most fun, yet stressful times in medical school.
 Here are a few suggestions to make the experience enjoyable and excel in interviews.
 This is a short series of posts hoping to help from the scheduling process all the way through the match.

-Start by making a large calendar of some sort you can quickly reference when scheduling your interviews.
+Start by making a large calendar of some sort you can quickly reference when scheduling residency interviews.
 Personally, I printed off blank Microsoft Word calendars for the months of Nov-Dec-Jan and then wrote in interviews as they came.
 This helped me get a “big picture” view at how my interview season was shaping up.
 I was interviewing in anesthesia, which also means for many programs I would have to find my own intern year – so that means additional transitional year interviews and even a few backup preliminary medicine years (prelim surgery is an option too, but… no thanks personally).
 Between all of those, I think I scheduled over 20 different interview locations.
 If you have a highly competitive specialty or are couples matching, you may even double that number!
 This can get hard to keep track of, fast!
 Using some sort of method to be able to visualize all your interviews at once allows you to quickly find free days and you can trend toward certain geographical locations of the country at certain times.
 I often would try to road trip my way around so that I could hit back to back interviews in nearby areas.